 Yes, you absolutely can!
 Because LASIK is so popular and can cost a pretty penny, many companies offer financing and payment options, which will help you pay smaller installments instead of one huge amount.

-You might even find a LASIK financing special that offers a 0% down payment, and your installments can be as low as $200 a month or no interest for the first few months.
+You might even find a LASIK financing special that offers a 0% down payment, and your installments can be as low as $200 a month or with no interest for the first few months.

-Ask your surgeon if they can recommend a financing company or even if their practice offers a payment plan.
+Ask your surgeon if they can recommend a financing company or if their practice offers a payment plan.

 What are the Pros and Cons of LASIK Eye Surgery?

-Well, how would you feel about waking up and not having to reach for your glasses or struggling to put in your contact lenses?
+How would you feel about waking up and not having to reach for your glasses or struggling to put in your contact lenses?
 Unfortunately, most people take sight for granted and have no idea how it feels to have blurry vision, and those that do will not put a price on 20/20 vision.